Agencies Responsible for regulating drones in the Togolese Republic

 Phase 3: Issuance of special authorization and ongoing monitoring

-The ANAC issues the operator the special authorization for drone operations.
+The ANAC issues the operator special authorization for drone operations.
 This authorization may include, where appropriate, operational limitations/restrictions.

 ANAC is implementing a surveillance program for the drone operator to ensure that he always complies with the conditions for issuing his authorization.
 This program is based on compliance criteria and operational security risk management.